 Kotor Old Town

-You just can’t travel to Kotor Bay and not stop to see Kotor’s Old Town!
+You just can’t travel to Kotor Bay and not stop to visit Kotor’s Old Town!

 We entered the town of Kotor through the gate of the Gurdic Bastion and made our way on the narrow, charming, cobblestone streets to St. Luke’s Church and Svetog Tripuna Cathedral.
 After visiting, we had lunch in the square just outside the latter, at Pizzeria Sara.